Jacqueline M. Zalewski, Ph.D.

 In 2019, Dr. Johnna Capitano (Professor of Management at WCU) asked me to join the Center for Newcomer Onboarding (CNO).
 A link to the CNO webpage is below:

-In spring 2021, we combined our interests in non-standard work, workers, and organizational socialization to explore this relationship.
-From May 2021 to May 2022, we interviewed 51 professionals who included: 1.
+In spring 2021, we combined our interests in non-standard work, workers, and organizational socialization.
+From May 2021 to May 2022, we interviewed 51 professionals including: 1.
 Contractors and consultants; 2.
 Agency representatives who place contractors and consultants; and 3.
 Department representatives at client organizations who hire and manage them.
-We have qualitatively analyzed our data and presented the following conference papers
+We qualitatively analyzed our data and presented several conference papers, including:

-• “A Qualitative Study of the Non-standard, Contingent Workforce and Their Socialization Into Client Organizations.”
-Labor and Employment Relations Association Annual Meeting, June 2022, Research Poster, Virtual Format.
+- “A Qualitative Study of the Non-standard, Contingent Workforce and Their Socialization Into Client Organizations.”
+Labor and Employment Relations Association Annual Meeting, June 2022, Virtual Format.

 Areas of Scholarly Interest